 However, Poon says, "Carbonated drinks can be a part of someone’s overall hydration plan.
 Hydration is a key component of overall health.
-In my Culinary Alchemy®️ programs I advise that most people drink their body weight in ounces of water each day (so if you weigh 150lbs, you would drink 150 ounces of water each day).
+In my Culinary Alchemy programs, I advise that most people drink their body weight in ounces of water each day (so if you weigh 150 pounds, you would drink 150 ounces of water each day).
 I do recommend that my clients hydrate primarily with still water, but if someone wants to hydrate with sparkling water every once in a while, that’s okay!
-As long as your sparkling water does not contain sugar, sodium or other added ingredients, it should hydrate you just as well as a glass of flat water.
+As long as your sparkling water does not contain sugar, sodium, or other added ingredients, it should hydrate you just as well as a glass of flat water.
 One thing to note is that some people do report bloating when they drink sparkling water."

 "I advise trying to avoid added chemicals whenever possible.
-BPA has been found to be an endocrine disruptor and a potential catalyst for cancer," Poon advises.
-"The dangers of BPA leaching into food via packaging are well known and as such many manufacturers have switched to BPA-free can linings and plastics."
+BPA has been found to be an endocrine disruptor and a potential catalyst for cancer," Poon notes.
+"The dangers of BPA leaching into food via packaging are well known and as such, many manufacturers have switched to BPA-free can linings and plastics."

 For what it's worth, says Brown, the state of California includes BPA on its Proposition 65 list of toxic chemicals known to cause cancer, birth defects, or other reproductive harm.
 And despite the FDA's claim to the contrary, Brown still feels BPA is unsafe and says, "It's not something I agree with."
 But it's ultimately up to us to make our own assessments.